Community Foundation of Middlesex County Inc

 Required Format: All documents must be submitted as PDFs

-Application Limits: Organizations are limited to one (1) application per grant calendar year as the primary applicant.
-Organizations may be collaborators/partners on another organization's application and submit an independent application, as long as the request is not part of the collaborative request.
+Application Limits: Organisations are limited to one (1) application per grant calendar year as the primary applicant.
+Organisations may be collaborators/partners on another organisation's application and submit an independent application, as long as the request is not part of the collaborative request.

 Important Pre-Requisite: Nonprofits must ensure all prior grant evaluations have been submitted before applying in the current cycle.